BenGOsborn/BenGOsborn/README.md

-# The embodiment of CI/CD in real life 🔃
+# The embodiment of CI/CD in real lif 🔃